 Short bio :

 Ian Truman is a novelist, poet, and visual artist from the East-End of Montreal.
 He is a fan of dirty realism, noir, satire, punk, hardcore and hopes to mix these genres in all of his works.

-A graduate of Concordia University’s creative writing program, he won the 2013 Expozine Awards for best Independent English Book.
-His latest novel GRAND TRUNK AND SHEARER is available now from D&O Books and he will be part of the upcoming MONTREAL NOIR anthology.
+A graduate of Concordia University’s creative writing program, he won the 2013 Expozine Awards for best book in English (A TEENAGE SUICIDE).
+His latest novel, GRAND TRUNK AND SHEARER is available now from D&O Books and he will be part of the upcoming MONTREAL NOIR anthology.

 Email : Iantruman@hotmail.ca